Magnetohydrodynamic drag on an oscillating sphere in a rotating spherical cavity: Magnetohydrodynamic boundary layers with viscous and rotation effects

-The tangential boundary-layer solution with viscous and magnetic effects (oscillating viscomagnetic solution) is shown by thick dark-green curves in radial profiles images (e.g. figures \ref{fig:xRyThetaPhiVelocityBLViscoMag} and \ref{fig:xRyThetaPhiMagneticBLViscoMag}).
-Viscosity dominates within one viscous skin depth $L_\nu$ from the solid boundaries, where the solution matches both numerical results (orange dotted) and the purely viscous Stokes layer (dashed violet; \S\ref{sec:stoBL}), as illustrated in the left inset of figure \ref{fig:xRyThetaPhiVelocityBLViscoMag}.
-This agreement persists even under strong magnetic forcing (figure \ref{fig:xRyThetaPhiMagneticBLViscoMagWaves}, $\Lambda_l=2$).
-Further in the interior, for $1<L_\nu<2L_\eta$, the purely viscous solution matches the numerical velocity only for very weak local magnetic fields (figure~\ref{fig:xRyViscoMagRotVThetaPhiSmallLambda}, $\Lambda_l=5\times10^{-3}$), whereas the oscillating viscomagnetic solution remains accurate for any magnetic-field strength (without rotation), including the Alfv\'en-wave regime (figures~\ref{fig:xRyThetaPhiVelocityBLViscoMagWaves} and \ref{fig:xRyThetaPhiMagneticBLViscoMagWaves}).
-In the small-$P_m$ limit, the magnetic field increases the penetration depth of the velocity boundary layer.
-For the polar mode, the oscillating viscomagnetic solution reproduces the meridional components of velocity and magnetic field under weak rotation up to $\gamma=0.1$ (figures~\ref{fig:xRyViscoMagRotBThetaPhiGamma1em1} and \ref{fig:xRyViscoMagRotVRThetaPhiPolarGamma1em1}).
-In the equatorial configuration (figures~\ref{fig:xRyViscoMagRotBThetaPhiEquatorialGamma1em1} and \ref{fig:xRyViscoMagRotVRThetaPhiEquatorialGamma1em1}), it remains accurate for both tangential components, as oscillatory forcing dominates and masks rotational effects (for $\gamma<0.1$).
+The boundary-layer solution (\ref{eq:viscmag1})-(\ref{eq:viscmag2}) is completed by determining the prefactors from the boundary conditions (appendix~\ref{sec:CFbvis}), whose complete analytical expressions are provided in the accompanying Zenodo repository \cite{zenodo}.
+The resulting oscillating viscomagnetic solution (thick dark-green curves in figures~\ref{fig:xRyThetaPhiVelocityBLViscoMag} and~\ref{fig:xRyThetaPhiMagneticBLViscoMag}) reproduces the \textsc{dns} throughout the boundary layer.
+Within one viscous skin depth $L_\nu$ of the solid boundaries, viscous effects dominate and the solution reduces to the purely viscous Stokes layer (\S\ref{sec:stoBL}), in agreement with the \textsc{dns} (left inset of figure~\ref{fig:xRyThetaPhiVelocityBLViscoMag}); this remains true even under strong magnetic forcing (figure~\ref{fig:xRyThetaPhiMagneticBLViscoMagWaves}, $\Lambda_l=2$).
+For $1<L_\nu<2L_\eta$, however, the purely viscous solution agrees with the \textsc{dns} only for very weak local magnetic fields (figure~\ref{fig:xRyViscoMagRotVThetaPhiSmallLambda}, $\Lambda_l=5\times10^{-3}$), whereas the viscomagnetic solution remains accurate from the diffusive regime to Alfv\'en-wave emission (figures~\ref{fig:xRyThetaPhiVelocityBLViscoMagWaves} and~\ref{fig:xRyThetaPhiMagneticBLViscoMagWaves}).

+For $P_m \ll 1$, magnetic coupling increases the penetration depth of the velocity boundary layer.
+For the polar mode, the viscomagnetic solution accurately reproduces the meridional velocity and magnetic-field components under weak rotation up to $\gamma=0.1$ (figures~\ref{fig:xRyViscoMagRotBThetaPhiGamma1em1} and~\ref{fig:xRyViscoMagRotVRThetaPhiPolarGamma1em1}).
+Similar agreement is obtained for equatorial modes (figures~\ref{fig:xRyViscoMagRotBThetaPhiEquatorialGamma1em1} and~\ref{fig:xRyViscoMagRotVRThetaPhiEquatorialGamma1em1}), where oscillatory forcing dominates the dynamics and masks rotational effects for $\gamma<0.1$.